Supersingular main conjectures, Sylvester's conjecture and Goldfeld's conjecture: Rank 1 -Converse Theorem

-\begin{remark}Previously, the case $p \equiv 4,7 \pmod{9}$ was announced by Elkies \cite{Elkies}, though the full proof remains unpublished.
+\begin{remark}Previously, the $d \equiv 4,7 \pmod{9}$ case of Sylvester's conjecture was announced by Elkies \cite{Elkies}, though the full proof remains unpublished.
 See also the article of Dasgupta-Voight \cite{DasguptaVoight}, which gives another proof of Elkies's result under additional assumptions. \end{remark}